awsdocs/amazon-athena-user-guide/doc_source/ctas-console.md

    1. For **Dataset**, specify an empty location in Amazon S3 where the data will be output\.
 If data already exists in the location that you specify, the query fails with an error\.

    1. For **Data format**, select from the list of supported formats\.
-For information about the Parquet and ORC formats, see [Columnar Storage Formats](columnar-storage.md)\.
+For information about the Parquet and ORC formats, see [Columnar storage formats](columnar-storage.md)\.

    1. For **Preview table query**, review your query and revise it as needed\.
 For query syntax, see [CREATE TABLE AS](create-table-as.md)\.